dnarain-astro/docs/astro/develop-project.md

 - The [Astronomer CLI](install-cli.md).
 - An [Astro project](create-project.md).
 - A private GitHub repository that contains your private Python packages.
-- An [SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to your private GitHub repo.
+- An [SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) authorized to access your private GitHub repo.

 ### Step 1.
 Create a file called Dockerfile.build